 Once you walk down the seven steps into the warm water of the mikveh, it is customary to immerse fully a total of three times.
 According to tradition, a blessing is recited after the first immersion (see the traditional and alternative blessings below).
 Some people then choose to say the Shehecheyanu blessing after the last immersion.
 Others use Mayyim Hayyim’s immersion ceremonies to enhance their experience, add private prayers or even sing between immersions.
 Visitors are encouraged to follow their own customs.

 Mayyim Hayyim trains Mikveh Guides to help make your experience as meaningful as possible.
-He or she can answer questions, provide guidance, ensure privacy and offer support.
+Your Mikveh Guide can answer questions, provide guidance, ensure privacy and offer support.
 Traditionally, a Mikveh Guide acts as a witness to make certain that one’s entire body is immersed under the water.
 Mikveh Guides hold a sheet above their eyes, only lowering it at the moment of immersion.

 If you prefer to immerse alone or with your own guest as a witness, just tell the Mikveh Guide.
 If you are immersing for conversion, please discuss this first with your sponsoring clergy.